vdhamer/Photo-Club-Hub/.github/README.md

 - In the `Portfolios` screen, a search scans photographers' full names.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.
-  If you need to search on club names, go to the `Clubs and Museums` screen.
+  If you need to search on club names, go to the `Organizations` screen.
-- In the `Clubs and Museums` screen, searches try to match against the organization names and towns.
+- In the `Organizations` screen, searches try to match against the organization names and towns.
   Searching on `Ber` might match `FFC Shot71 (Berlicum)` and `Museum für Fotografie (Berlin)` and `The Victoria & Albert Museum (London)`.
   Note that the town is the location specified in the `root.level1.json` file and _not_ its translated version, which can be different.
 - In the `Who's Who` screen, searches try to match the photographer's full name.